aldriny/e-commerce/README.md

 This is a full-stack e-commerce application built with **Laravel 11**.
 The project features two interfaces: an **admin side** and a **user side**.
 The user side accommodates both authenticated and non-authenticated users.
 The project can function as a complete full-stack application with views or can serve as an API for client-side use.

+Additionally, the project supports **localization**, allowing the app to be displayed in multiple languages.

 ## Features

 ### Admin Side